zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_tools_archiver_decompress.md

 ## Options

 ```
+      --decompress-all   Decompress all tarballs in the archive
   -h, --help             help for decompress
       --unarchive-all    Unarchive all tarballs in the archive
 ```

 ## Options inherited from parent commands